Sandy Town Bowling Club

 f) i) All ties shall be played on the Club green.

-ii) Dress shall be white above the waist with grey trousers or skirts in all rounds up to the final where whites shall be worn.
+ii) Dress shall be club shirt or white above the waist with grey trousers or skirts in all rounds up to the final where white trousers or skirts shall be worn.

 Iii) The winners of each tie shall be responsible for ensuring the result is entered on the competition draw sheet.